sr-maximus/Risk-Analysis-DISC-Linkedin/README.md

 + Horizontal Scaling: The architecture is designed to allow horizontal scaling by distributing Celery workers across multiple machines if necessary.

 ### Code Structure:
-+ celery.py: Configures the Celery application with the Redis broker and backend and defines the task request rate.
++ `celery.py`: Configures the Celery application with the Redis broker and backend and defines the task request rate.
-+ tasks.py: Defines Celery tasks for extracting LinkedIn data, with error handling and caching to optimize performance.
++ `tasks.py`: Defines Celery tasks for extracting LinkedIn data, with error handling and caching to optimize performance.
-+ main.py: Coordinates task execution, performs data analysis, and generates the corresponding visualizations.
++ `main.py`: Coordinates task execution, performs data analysis, and generates the corresponding visualizations.
-+ requirements.txt: Lists the dependencies required for the project.
++ `requirements.txt`: Lists the dependencies required for the project.

 ### Execution Instructions: